 c) Objectives/programmes: Key elements of the Action Plan, constituting components of the toolkit BDT uses when solicited by Member States and Sector Members to support their efforts to build the information society for all.
 In the implementation of objectives/programmes, account should be taken of the resolutions, decisions, recommendations and reports emanating from WTDC.

-d) Resolution/decision: A WTDC text containing provisions on the organization, working methods and programmes of ITU-D.
+d) Resolution/decision: A WTDC text containing provisions on the organization, working methods and programmes of ITU-D or subjects under study.

 e) Question: Description of an area of work to be studied, normally leading to the production of new or revised Recommendations, guidelines, handbooks or reports.

-f) Recommendation: An answer to a Question or part of a Question, which, within the scope of existing knowledge and the research carried out by study groups and adopted in accordance with established procedures, may provide guidance on technical, organizational, tariff-related and operational matters, including working methods, may describe a preferred method or proposed solution for undertaking a specific task, or may recommend procedures for specific applications.
+f) Recommendation: An answer to a Question, part of a Question or a resolution, which, within the scope of existing knowledge and the research carried out by study groups and adopted in accordance with established procedures, may provide guidance on technical, organizational, tariff-related and operational matters, including working methods, may describe a preferred method or proposed solution for undertaking a specific task, or may recommend procedures for specific applications.
 These Recommendations should be sufficient to serve as a basis for international cooperation.

-g) Report: A technical, operational or procedural statement, prepared by a study group on a given subject related to a current Question.
+g) Report: A technical, operational or procedural statement, prepared by a study group on a given subject related to a current Question or resolution.
 Several types of reports are defined in § 11.1 of section 2.

 1.13 Voting